wp-plugins/generalstats/readme.txt

 Counts the number of users, categories, posts, comments, pages, links, tags, link-categories, words in posts, words in comments and words in pages.

+**since version 1.00 with an optional AJAX refresh and standard triggers for cache-refreshing**

 * fully optionpage-configurable
-* easy to integrate (ships with widget functionality)
+* easy to integrate (ships with sidebar- and dashboard-widget functionality)
 * high performing with caching technology and customizable memory usage
 * drag and drop admin menu page
 * clean uninstall